alexeipacholuk/weather-forecast/README.md

 # Weather Forecast - Python App
-Responds to user input to display/save a Matplotlib weather forecast
+Responds to user input to display/save a Matplotlib weather forecast.